 Period of assignment/services (if applicable): On-call Assignments from 1 Dec 2012 – 31 Dec 2015

-Proposal should be submitted by email to EO no later than COB (close of business) Monday, 10 December 2012.
+Proposal should be submitted by email to Evaluation.Office@undp.org no later than COB (close of business) Monday, 10 December 2012.

 Interested candidates should include their Resume/CV (with 3 references) – and - cover letter (as one attachment), and more specifically, in the area of evaluation, and must include their Daily quote (Professional fees only) in US Dollars.
 All other fees and costs such as Life Insurance, Medical Insurance, Communications, all others, etc., will be strictly borne by the candidate.
 Only shortlisted candidates will be contacted.

-Any request for clarification must be sent by email to: EO.
+Any request for clarification must be sent by email to: Evaluation.Office@undp.org.
 The Evaluation Office will respond also by email and will communicate the response to all consultants, including an explanation of the query but without identifying the source of enquiry.

 Attachment: ANNEX – INDIVIDUAL CONSULTANT GENERAL TERMS AND CONDITIONS